 • Appointing members of the ECA, considering its reports;

-• Looking into fraud and irregularities in connection with implementation of the EU budget, adopting measures to prevent fraud and irregularities and bring prosecutions in such cases, and protecting the EU’s financial interests in general.
+• Looking into fraud and irregularities in connection with implementation of the EU budget, adopting measures to prevent fraud and irregularities and bring prosecutions in such cases, and protecting the EU’s financial interests in general;

 The discharge procedure

 As a general rule, Parliament considers the discharge reports at a part-session before 15 May (Article 260 of the Financial Regulation).
 Thus, other than in exceptional circumstances, the votes on granting discharge are taken at the May part-session or, in the event of a postponement, at the October part-session.
-If a proposal to grant discharge is not carried by a majority, or if Parliament decides to postpone its discharge decision, Parliament informs the institutions or agencies concerned of the reasons.
+If a proposal to grant discharge is not carried by a majority, or if Parliament decides to postpone its discharge decision (in the spring), Parliament informs the institutions or agencies concerned of the reasons.
 The latter are required to act without delay to remove the obstacles to a discharge decision.
 The Committee on Budgetary Control then submits a fresh report, within six months, containing a fresh proposal to grant or refuse discharge.

 Role of the European Parliament